 There is a full article about utilizing Student Groups here.

-The Show Groups feature allows you to display the order of your student panels by simply clicking on a group colour.
+The Show Groups feature allows you to display the order of your student panels by simply clicking on a group color.
 To do this:

-- simply click on the group colour you wish to sort by, directly from any of the student panels in the group.
+- simply click on the group color you wish to sort by, directly from any of the student panels in the group.

 - Student connection issues